spidistudio/CV-Website/README.md

 ## About Me

-This is my personal CV website, which showcases my experience working in this field.
+This is my personal CV website, which showcases my experience working in this field. <br>
 I started learning HTML at 11 years old, when I learned how to make a portofolio.
-Simple text, links to my Youtube and school.
+Simple text, links to my Youtube and school. <br>
 At 12 I started learning Python.
-At 13 I started learning C# and made some 3D computer and mobile games.
+At 13 I started learning C# and made some 3D computer and mobile games. <br>
-At 14 I've started doing projects for other people using Python automation.
+At 14 I've started doing projects for other people using Python automation. <br>
 Today, at 17 years old, I'm looking for more.
 More information.
 More knowledge.
-More experience.
+More experience. <br>
 Any project, idea or script you want done, I am willing to do and learn how to improve.

 ## Terms of Use